 2.1.1 Specifications, standards, and handbooks.
-The following specifications, standards, and handbooks form a part of this specification to the extent specified herein.
-Unless otherwise specified, the issues of these documents shall be those listed in the issue of the Department of Defense Index of Specifications and Standards (DODISS) and supplement thereto, cited in the solicitation.
+The following specifications, standards, and handbooks form a part of this document to the extent specified herein.
+Unless otherwise specified, the issues of these documents are those listed in the issue of the Department of Defense Index of Specifications and Standards (DODISS) and supplement thereto, cited in the solicitation (see 6.1).